 Garlic baked potato wedges are a healthier way to eat potatoes.
 They are baked in the oven.
 I love cooking these garlic baked potato wedges, no more heating up the oil and giving the house that strong oil smell.
 Potato wedges are a perfect side for burgers or sandwiches.

 Also you could make some for that special game day.
 What is your favorite team?
-We like fry sauce with our garlic baked potato wedges.
+I know that if you have a get together to watch the game and serve these fries, everybody will win!

 And so I told you that we have so many potatoes, those big yummy ones straight from Idaho.
 They even still have the dirt on them.
 My husband was an Idaho potato farmer.
 So when September comes around, we are always so excited to get our potatoes from Idaho.